Tigo-cmd/alx-pre_course/0x01-git/README.md

-so fun thanks to ALX
+so fun thanks to ALX updated